MySQL PDO Database Class

 Executes a SQL statement using PDO exactly the same way $db->query does except only one row is returned.
 The syntax is identical.
 If more than more row would be returned by a given SQL query, using this method, only the first row would be returned.
 Don't forget to try setting debug mode to true.

-$db->queryRow($sql, $placeholders = false, $debug = false, $fetch_parameters = PDO::FETCH_OBJ)
+$db->queryRow($sql, $placeholders = false, $debug = false, $fetch_parameters = \PDO::FETCH_OBJ)

-The SQL to be executed |
+$sql * String The SQL to be executed

-Associative array placeholders for binding to SQL.
+$placeholders Array Associative array placeholders for binding to SQL.

-array('name' => 'Emma', 'city' => 'Eureka') |
+array('name' => 'Emma', 'city' => 'Eureka')

-If set to true , will output results and query information |
+$debug Boolean If set to true, will output results and query information

-is returned.
+If there is an error executing the SQL, false is returned.
 Otherwise, the data is returned in the format set by $fetch_parameters.

 // Execute a SQL query with placeholders to return only one row

-$sql = 'SELECT name, age FROM test_table WHERE id = :id LIMIT 1';
+$sql = 'SELECT first_name, last_name FROM customers WHERE id = :id LIMIT 1';

-$row = $db->queryRow($sql, ['id' => 45]);
+$row = $db->queryRow($sql, array('id' => 5));

-echo $row->name . ' - ' . $row->age;
+echo $row->first_name . ' - ' . $row->last_name;

 queryValue